Particular/docs.particular.net/transports/msmq/operations-scripting.md

 A retry involves the following actions:

- * Read a message from the error queue.
+ * Reading a message from the error queue.
- * Extract the failed queue from the headers.
+ * Extracting the failed queue from the headers.
- * Forward that message to the failed queue name so it can be retried.
+ * Forwarding that message to the failed queue name so it can be retried.

 #### In C&#35;